-The skeletons of photosymbiotic, zooxanthellate corals (z-corals) are highly organized, porous structures formed of the mineral aragonite (CaCO3).
+The skeletons of photosymbiotic, zooxanthellate corals (z corals) are highly organised, porous structures formed of the mineral aragonite (CaCO3).
 Main structures include the tubular corallites in which the living polyps reside, and (in some taxa) the bulbous coenosteum between the corallites which is covered by a thin layer of living organic tissue.
-The architecture of the corallites is complicated by a well-defined wall and radially-arranged blades (septa), sometimes more or less axially fused to form a columnar structure within the center (columella), and laterally fused, convex upward sheets (dissepiments) which serve to separate the living tissue from abandoned parts of the skeleton.
-Representatives of z-corals having this type of organization are the genera Orbicella and Solenastrea.
-In other taxa, such as Porites, this skeletal architecture is greatly simplified and represented by a spongy structured skeleton resulting from laterally fused tiny corallites with perforated walls and irregularly arranged dissepiments.
-In X-ray images of slices parallel to the axes of the corallites (axes of maximum growth), the skeletons of both groups of massive z-corals display alternating light and dark bands, the "density bands", which reflect zones of different skeletal density concordant with successive upward growth and former growth stages (Knutson et al., 1972).
-The origin of the rhythmic density changes has been suggested to have two underlying causes: (i) variations in the density of packing of the sclerodermites at the micro-architectural level, and/or (ii) thickness of the meso-scale skeletal structural elements (septa, costae, columnellae) relative to porosity remaining open (Buddemeier et al., 1974; Le Tissier et al., 1994).
-In the Orbicella-type skeleton, the density banding is very pronounced and sharply defined, reflecting the thickness of exothecal structural elements (dissepiments, costae), but not variations in their spacing, whereas it is the overall thickness of the skeletal structures/size-variability of the pore spaces and likely also micro-structural organization within the spongy skeleton which causes the density bands in Porites (Dodge et al., 1992; Le Tissier et al., 1994; Reuter et al., 2005).
+The architecture of the corallites is complicated by a well-defined wall and radially arranged blades (septa), sometimes more or less axially fused to form a columnar structure within the centre (columella), and laterally fused, convex upward sheets (dissepiments) which serve to separate the living tissue from abandoned parts of the skeleton.
+Representatives of z corals having this type of organization are the genera Orbicella and Solenastrea.
+In Porites, the spongy aspect of the skeletal architecture results from laterally fused tiny corallites with perforated walls and irregularly arranged dissepiments.
+In X-ray images of slices parallel to the axes of the corallites (axes of maximum growth), the skeletons of both groups of massive z corals display alternating light and dark bands, the "density bands", which reflect zones of different skeletal density concordant with successive upward growth and former growth stages (Knutson et al., 1972).
+The origin of the rhythmic density changes has been suggested to have two underlying causes: (i) variations in the density of packing of the sclerodermites at the micro-architectural level, and/or (ii) thickness of the meso-scale skeletal structural elements (septa, costae, columnellae) relative to porosity remaining open (Buddemeier et al., 1974; Dodge et al., 1992; Le Tissier et al., 1994).
+In the Orbicella-type skeleton, the density banding is very pronounced and sharply defined, reflecting the thickness of exothecal structural elements (dissepiments, costae), but not variations in their spacing, whereas it is the overall thickness of the skeletal structures and/or size-variability of the pore spaces and likely also micro-structural organization within the spongy skeleton and/or the thickness of the tissue layer which causes the density bands in Porites (Dodge et al., 1992; Le Tissier et al., 1994; Reuter et al., 2005).

-A pair of high and low density bands is generally assumed to represent one year of growth and forms the basis for the calibration of internal age models and estimates of rates of annual upward and outward growth of the colony surface (extension rate, cmyr-1; Knutson et al., 1972; Lough and Cooper, 2011).
-Density is a measure of the thickness of the skeletal elements and the total amount of pore volumes (measured as g cm-3): the thicker and more massive the individual skeletal elements/the smaller the pores, the higher and closer will be the density to that of the mineral aragonite (2.9 g cm-3).
+A pair of high and low density bands is generally assumed to represent 1 year of growth and forms the basis for the calibration of internal age models and estimates of rates of annual upward and outward growth of the colony surface (extension rate $[\text{cm yr}^{-1}]$; (Knutson et al., 1972; Lough and Cooper, 2011).
+Density is a measure of the thickness of the skeletal elements and the total amount of pore volumes (measured as g cm-3): the thicker and more massive the individual skeletal elements and the smaller the pores, the higher and closer the density will be to that of the mineral aragonite (2.9 g cm-3).
 The two parameters, extension rate and density, combine for estimates of calcification rates according to Eq.
-(1) (Lough and Cooper, 2011):
+(1; Lough and Cooper, 2011):

-calcification rate
+calcification rate $(g cm^{-2} yr^{-1})$

-$$(gcm^{-2}yr^{-1}) = annual extension rate $(cmyr^{-1})$
+= annual extension rate $(\text{cm yr}^{-1}) \times \text{density} (\text{g cm}^{-3})$ (1)

-· density (gcm^{-3}) .
-(1)$$